MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -SignatureScheduleDay
-Remove specified day of the week on which to check for definition updates.
+Indicates that the cmdlet removes specified day of the week on which to check for definition updates.

 ```yaml
 Type: SwitchParameter